 So naturally, community managers and their most loyal followers are moving house.
 But things aren’t as simple as that.
 One monumental problem is that you must bring your users along with you.
 If they don’t follow and adopt the new platform then the community will likely suffer, if only at first.

-Let’s be honest: as much as we all would like to move away from platforms like Facebook or LinkedIn, they are now so ingrained in our habits, it’s become almost ritualistic to lean on them.
-But — we can quit Facebook or LinkedIn for business… we just need a plan!
+Let’s be honest: As much as we all would like to move away from platforms like Facebook or LinkedIn, they are now so ingrained in our habits, it’s become almost ritualistic to lean on them.
+But we can migrate off Facebook or LinkedIn for community.
+We just need a plan!

 There is a lot of value in providing an “owned” or custom space for your community’s growth.

 For starters, as a community manager, you instantly have more control.
 You’re no longer confined to the functionality of the host platform.
 You can look at the growing marketing of community tech providers and mobile apps, hire a small development team, or code everything in-house to get your hands on desirable functions and features.
 You become the decision maker and decide what is right for your community.

 Conventional social media pales in comparison.
 Big box platforms tend to be more shallow, whereas your objective is building genuine connections with your company’s audience.

 In addition, you no longer fall under the purview of a third party.
 Instead, you have full and exclusive control — and rights — over what content is produced and shared.
 You can run your own ads and promotions (or not).
 You can also monetize channels and content in whatever way you choose.